mouadziani/laravel-mercanet/README.md

 // you may call setCurrency method to set a different currency before calling pay() method
 $mercanet->setCurrency('EUR');

-// Optionally, You can also call setLanguage method to change the default locale of checkout page
+// Optionally, You can also call setLanguage method to change the default locale of payment page
 $mercanet->setLanguage('fr');

 // Required and it should be integer